Gancor990/CS50-project0/README.md

 [5] stylesheet must include at least one mobile-responsible query

+    stylesheet.css             -> ln 109

 [6] use of Bootstrap 4 on website, at least one component and two columns

+    Boostrap buttons:
+        index.html
+        history.html
+        geography.html
+        facts.html

+    Bootstrap grid:
+        facts.html             -> ln 59

 [7] use of at least one SCSS variable, one example of SCSS nesting, one use of SCSS inheritance

+    stylesheetSASS.scss

+    Variable:                  -> ln 110
+    Nesting:                   -> ln 68
+    Inheritance                -> ln 91

+[8] Overview: website is an example of HTML / CSS topics covered in Lectures 1 & 2 using the country of Lithuania as a topic.